pjaskulski/nbpapi/README.md

     Parameters:

-        cFlag - ISO 4217 currency code, depending on the type of the table available currencies may vary
+        code - ISO 4217 currency code, depending on the type of the table available currencies may vary

-        lFlag - as an alternative to date, the last <n> tables/rates can be retrieved
+        last - as an alternative to date, the last <n> tables/rates can be retrieved

-func (c *NBPCurrency) CurrencyRaw(dFlag string, lFlag int, cFlag string, repFormat string) error
+func (c *NBPCurrency) CurrencyRaw(date string, last int, code string, format string) error
     CurrencyRaw - function downloads data in json or xml form